MicahElliott/captain/README.md

 - All the hooks/checks are short and live in a single place
 - Each "hook section" is just a shell array named for git's conventions (but underscores)
 - Some checks are a line with a `somename:` "name" prefix, then the eval'd command
-- After a `name` is an optional "filter": `cljfmt` will only look at `.cljs` and `.clj` files
+- After a `name` is an optional "filter": `cljfmt` will only look at `.clj` and `.cljc` files
 - The `lint` and `format` are run in parallel by being backgrounded (`&`)
-- It doesn't generally matter whether you single- or double-quote commands
+- You generally should use single-quote commands, even with env vars
 - The `$CAPT_CHANGES` is the convenient list of files that are part of the commit
+- The `$GITARG1` is the first available param passed from git to a hook script
-- The `test-suite` is a local script not on `path`; Captain figures that out
+- The `test-suite` is a local script (in `.capt/scripts/`) not on `path`; Captain figures that out
 - `.capt/share.sh` gets put into git at your project-root and is used by all devs on the project
 - The last `clean_up` hook isn't a git hook, but you can run it directly with `capt` cli